iRail/brail2gtfs-rt/README.md

 You should have an unzipped gtfs feed of the Belgium railway unzipped in the root directory.
 This can be downloaded from http://gtfs.irail.be/nmbs/nmbs-latest.zip

+It is recommended to remove from calendar_dates.txt all lines with dates from the past.

 ```
 mvn install